 As you all know, I am a virtual assistant (VA).
 A VA is someone who does administrative or secretarial work remotely.
 VAs transcribe, translate, prepare mailings, create newsletters or blog posts, manage appointment calendars, do billing, and many other administrative duties.
 Virtual assistants are not confined to secretarial work, however.
 Some VAs offer web design, marketing consultation, and even technical support to clients.
 Since VAs use the internet and telephone, they can garner clients around the world and stay in contact easily using tools like Skype and Google Talk.

 Teaching others something you know (and know well) is a low-cost WAHM idea.
-Consulting can start with your acquaintances and friends – spread the word that you have valuable knowledge and are going into business sharing this knowledge with others.
+Spread the word that you have valuable knowledge and are creating a business based on sharing your knowledge and expertise with others.

 Someone needs to care for children while their parents are working – even working from home!
 Once you check with your local regulations and laws in this regard, running an in-home daycare (or something less official, such as watching one family’s children) can be a lucrative at-home business.
 I’ve also always thought there would income potential in offering a “latch-key-kid” service.
 Care and supervision of school-aged kids between the time they get done with school and their parents get off work.

 Writing Web Content

 The internet is the place to go for information and if you have any sort of skills in writing, this could be a potential stream of income for you.
 Businesses, brands, companies, and organizations, need to get information out somehow, and writers of web content are often in demand.
 You can work for a publishing company that provides web content to its clients and write articles on various subjects.
 Check with online job sites like ODesk, Elance, and Guru too for content writing opportunities.